judy-kimsohui/Blog/content/index.md

 <br>
  <p>
  Welcome to the blog. <br> I have spent a great school days in Gyeongju, where many Korean capital and cultural assets are many.
- <br> In high school, I studied mathematics and science deeply, and I studied in college in Seoul.
+ <br> I studied mathematics and science deeply in high school, and I studied development in college in Seoul.
  <br> I had a positive personality, I was curious and strong.
  </p>
  <p>